jnfran92/fem-cuda-solver/README.md

 This work describes an implementation of a FEM acoustic application on a GPU using C/C++ and CUDA libraries.[![Article](https://img.shields.io/badge/conference-article-blue.svg)](https://www.google.com)

 ## Introduction

+The acoustic FEM model is implemented in C++, in single and double precision, using CUDA libraries running on a GPU.
+In order to compare the performance of the GPU implementation, the model has also been implemented in MATLAB.

 ### FEM Model
 The acoustic model is a rectangular rigid-walled cavity with dimensions `Lx × Ly × Lz = 0.414m × 0.314m × 0.360m` filled with air, for which `ρ0 = 1.21kg m−3` and the speed of sound `c = 342ms−1`.